-Altitude sickness can occur when you travel to a height much higher than you’re used to.
+Altitude sickness can occur when you travel to an elevation much higher than you’re used to.
 Typically, it begins when you reach an elevation of about 7,500-8,000 feet or above.
 The air pressure lessens the farther you get from sea level.
-Because the pressure drops, the air begins to thin out, making it difficult to intake the same level of oxygen.
+Because the pressure drops, the air begins to thin, making it difficult to intake the same level of oxygen.

 Drinking more water than usual is also very important and will help reduce or prevent symptoms.
 Other things to avoid include salty foods, caffeine, and alcohol.
-Drinking alcohol at high altitudes often causes a magnified effect.
+Drinking alcohol at high altitudes often enhances the effects of altitude sickness.
 If you’re anxious about altitude sickness or you’ve experienced it before, you can get a prescription for Diamox.
 Taking this medicine a day or two before traveling can prevent sickness.

 Adjust to the Mountain Life With the Help of Real Estate of Winter Park